ferodia/Churn-Retention-UseCase/README.md

 Analysis of a telecom company churn using basic exploratory analysis:
 - Metrics to measure the churn
 - Reasons subscribers churn
-- Suggestions on how to improve the rentention and decrease the churn rate
+- Suggestions on how to improve the retention and decrease the churn rate

 Prediction of churn using Extreme gradient boosting algorithm (Catboost)